bitmovin/bitmovin-player-web-integrations-yospace/README.md

-# BitmovinYospaceModule
+# Bitmovin Player Yospace Integration

 This integration complete encapsulate the usage of Yospace.
-After creating the player it can be used like a normal [BitmovinPlayer](https://bitmovin.com/docs/player) instance.
+After creating the player it can be used like a normal [Bitmovin Player](https://bitmovin.com/docs/player) instance.

 ## Usage